anudev007/secure_estore/README.md

 #### **Important Notes**:
 - Ensure both the Flask backend and Angular frontend are running before interacting with the app.
 - Use only secure channels (HTTPS) in production environments.
+Demonstration Purpose Route:
+The route <local>/admin/load is included only for demonstration and testing purposes.
+What it does: This route creates an admin user and displays their credentials in the response.
+Warning:
+This route is not secure and should never be deployed in production environments.
+It bypasses standard security protocols such as hashed passwords and secure credential storage.
+Action Required Before Deployment:
+Ensure this route is removed or disabled in the production version of the application.
+Replace this functionality with a secure admin creation process accessible only to authorized users, such as through a CLI or secure admin panel.
 ---

 ### **Security Improvements**